t-veor/adventofcode/README.md

 ### C
-There's a bit of hackery to get the C files to also execute as a bash script that compiles itself and executes it if you run `./filename.c`, but otherwise they are self-contained and you should be able to just run `gcc filename.c && ./a.out` in the right directory (other compilers are available).
+There's a bit of hackery to get the C files to also execute as a bash script that compiles and executes itself if you run `./filename.c`, but otherwise they are self-contained and you should be able to just run `gcc filename.c && ./a.out` in the right directory (other compilers are available).